-An offer deadline or offer review date on a listing means that all offers will be reviewed by the seller at one time, rather than individually as they come in.
+An offer deadline or offer review date on a listing means that all offers will be reviewed by the seller, who may have tried contacting professionals such as realtor chapel hill, at one time, rather than individually as they come in.

 So, when should they be used?